Emzilla-01/submissions-detail/README.md

 Please consider this as a 'living document' while author attempts & learns variety of algo questions.

-Maybe I get some things wrong or submit suboptimal solutions... part of the enjoyment is moving through an initial naive attempt (sometimes good enough) and if stumped, learning the technique.
+Maybe I get some things wrong or submit suboptimal solutions... part of the enjoyment is trying an initial naive attempt before learning the optimal solution.